sdkraemer/feeldaburn/api/README.md

 --1/2: working on saving workout data.
 Was going to try and save running workout and see if I could get distance saved.
  -- Was going to populate Workout.workout  = new RunningWorkout on save in component.
  --1/3: Just got strength training./running specific workouts to save.
 Need to make it so the view shows updated stuff, and get put to work.
+--1/6: Just finished creating a workout picker.
+Need to setup workout-tracker to instantiate workout based on parameters.
+I envision to routes: /workout-tracker/:id for persisted workouts and /workout-tracker {params} for not yet created workouts.